 Growing dahlias – everything you need to know

-Steven Edney, award-winning head gardener at & The Salutation Hotel & Gardens has been growing dahlias all his life.
+Steven Edney, award-winning head gardener and owner of the No Name Nursery has been growing dahlias all his life.
 And he comes from a family of professional dahlia growers.

 How to choose which dahlias to grow?

-Steven says that, overall, you can just choose the dahlias you love the look of.
+The answer is simple, says Steven.
+Just choose the dahlias you love the look of.

 ‘But if you’re particularly interested in growing dahlias for bees and other pollinators, then the singles and semi-doubles are best,’ he says.
 ‘You need a dahlia where the eye of the flower is exposed so that the pollinator can land on it and get to the nectar.’